abbott221/WebsiteAndApp/HOWTOPLAY.md

 You and your opponent's "portal" and "creatures"/"aliens" are currently indistinguishable (I should probably fix that)

-(will explain the pictures in next commit)

 Main Picture
 -----
 Red Circle:   Ignore these.
 They are left over from debugging.
 They were very helpful.
 I disabled them, but still need to make them invisible
 Blue Circle:  Press this to end the current player's turn Green Circle: This contains 2 progress bars.
 The top one is health, and the bottom one is energy.
+For portals, energy limits the number of "summons"/"teleports" per turn.
+For "aliens," energy limits the number of tiles that an "alien" can move
 Label 1:      This points to the "portal"
 Label 2:      This points to the "alien"/"creature"

+Features that are definitely not bugs:
+- when the portal runs out of energy, a selected purple tile will just deselect itself
+- when an alien runs out of energy, a selected yellow tile will just deselect itself

 ![alt text](https://raw.githubusercontent.com/abbott221/WebsiteAndApp/master/pictures_display/4_3_main.png "Main Picture")